upper waypoint

 Forest Ranch resident Sherry Alpers takes her dog Valentino for a walk at the Neighborhood Church Evacuation Center in Chico on July 26, 2024, after evacuating her home due to the Park Fire.
 (Beth LaBerge/KQED)

-Before today the fire’s growth has been explosive.
+Before Saturday, the fire’s growth was explosive.

 “It’s been growing 5,000 acres an hour since the ignition of this incident,” said Billy See, the Incident Commander for CalFire at Saturday morning’s briefing.
 “We’re looking at almost eight square miles an hour.”